RIPE NCC RPKI Test Environment

 Uploading your identity.xml to the RIPE NCC

-Once you have have generated the identity.xml for your rpkid (myrpki initialize), it will prompt you to send the file to your parent.
+Once you have generated the identity.xml for your rpkid (myrpki initialize), it will prompt you to send the file to your parent.
 At this point, follow these steps:

 - Go to the RIPE NCC Non-Hosted Test Environment and activate your non-hosted CA.